 OPINIONS: You have no right to your opinion, since EVERYONE doesn’t share it.
 I’m offended I even have to explain this.

 PHOTOS OF YOUR STARBUCKS CUP WITH YOUR NAME WRITTEN ON IT: Well isn’t that nice—you showed a photo of your newly acquired drink from Starbucks with your name written on the cup: Amy, Joy, Susan…but what about all of the Aimieees, Joieees, and Soozinns?
 What about them?
 Is it not painful enough that they NEVER had a license plate for the back of their bike?
 Do we now have to subject them to more hurtful misspellings at the hand of a careless barista?
 When you show your perfect name it’s like the Soozins of the world don’t matter.
 THINK, people.

 There’s really a whole lot more to get offended about, but I don’t have time right now to continue.
 If you wish the list was longer, then you are clearly not considerate of my time and the things going on in my life and you have made this list all about yourself and what YOU want not taking my feelings into consideration and, quite frankly…

 (Note: If you like this post, please do not respond with a heart emoji.
-My dad had heart issues when I was in middle school and when I see that little red heart after a post, it doesn’t make me think of LOVE.
+My dad had heart issues when I was in middle school and when I see that little red heart after a post, it makes me think of nitroglycerin pills.
 I don’t know why you don’t realize that.)